emilmelnikov/a4tech-bloody-backlight-level/README.md

 This utility is written in C, built with a simple Makefile, accepts a command line option and includes a systemd unit file.

+## Contribution

+If you want to help reverse-engineer the mice protocol or contribute in a meaningful way, please consider https://gitlab.com/C0rn3j/a4tech_bloody_p85_driver instead.

 ## Installation

 Compile and install on distributions with systemd: